How to Start Your Own LLC in Colorado - Complete Guide

 8. Determine Your Tax Status

-By default, LLCs are taxed as pass-through entities, meaning profits and losses pass directly to the owners.
+LLCs are defaultly taxed as pass-through entities, i.e. profits and losses are directly transmitted to the owners.

 Default Tax Treatment